nmlpx09/rtp-alsa-server/README.md

 # about

-a simple rtp to alsa server c++23
+a simple rtp to alsa server

 # requirement

-1. socket
+1. clang-20
-3. clang-19
-4. make
+2. make
-5. libasound2-dev
+3. libasound2-dev

 # build